bala172007/Pulse-Code-Modulation/README.md

 # Results
-Thus,the PCM AND DC is verified succesfully
+Thus,the Pulse code modulation and demodulation  is verified succesfully